Sherbrooke, Nova Scotia: Amenities

-Sherbrooke has a Chinese/Canadian restaurant, a Shoppers Drug Mart, an Irving gas station, an RBC bank, an RCMP detachment, a Nova Scotia Liquor Commission store, and St. Mary's Memorial Hospital, which serves the District of St. Mary's.
+Sherbrooke has an RCMP detachment, a Nova Scotia Liquor Commission store, and St. Mary's Memorial Hospital, which serves the District of St. Mary's.
 Saint Marys Education Centre/Academy (SMECA) is located in Sherbrooke.
 It serves grades primary-12 and covers the entirety of St. Mary's.
 The school was constructed in 2013, from the amalgamation of St. Mary's Academy (SMA) and St. Mary's Education Centre (SMEC).

 Sherbrooke Village

-Sherbrooke is the site of an important regional heritage site and tourist attraction known as Sherbrooke Village, an open-air museum depicting village life in the late 19th century.
+Sherbrooke is the site of a regional heritage site and tourist attraction known as Sherbrooke Village, an open-air museum depicting village life in the late 19th century.
 Founded in 1969 and part of the Nova Scotia Museum system, Sherbrooke Village employs a significant number of local residents, estimated to around 100 full-time and seasonal workers.
 There are approximately 30 historic buildings including a working blacksmith shop, a pottery shop, a water powered lumber mill, which is located off site, a tea room (restaurant), and several animal barns which contain sheep, horses, cow, chickens, turkeys, and peafowl or peacocks.
 It also has an Ambrotype photo studio which has operated continuously each summer since 1976.
 Sherbrooke village is the largest component of the Nova Scotia Museum complex.
 It is open in the summer months from June to October and at select times during the rest of the year.

-In the winter, around the end of November there is a Christmas tree lighting, called "An Old Fashioned Christmas" that takes place in the Village and after the tree is lit a walk down the main street of Sherbrooke follows which leads down through Sherbrooke Village towards the ball field.
+Around the end of November there is a Christmas tree lighting called "An Old Fashioned Christmas" that takes place in the Village.
+After the tree is lit, a walk down the main street of Sherbrooke follows; this leads down through Sherbrooke Village towards the ball field.
 Local groups throughout the St. Mary's Municipality decorate the doors of the buildings in the village.
 A community group also decorates the remaining parts of Sherbrooke Village.